Aging and mental health -

 Meet Your Chapter Guide - Dr. Tom Meuser

 Tom Meuser retired recently from the University of New England where he was the Founding Director for the Center for Excellence in Aging & Health (2018-2024).
 He is presently self-employed as a geriatric psychologist specializing in cognitive change and functional wellness in aging.
 Tom also works as a contract researcher for the Maine Bureau of Motor Vehicles.
 Early in his career, he was a co-investigator and translational educator for the Knight Alzheimer's Disease Research Center at Washington University School of Medicine in St. Louis, Missouri, one of ~30 federally funded centers around the US.
-He's a Fellow of the Gerontological Society of America (2011-present), a Maine Commissioner for Community Service (2022-present), a Trustee of The Park Danforth Retirement Community (2023-present), and a longtime volunteer for the Alzheimers Association (1999-present).
+He's a Fellow of the Gerontological Society of America (2011-present), a Maine Commissioner for Community Service (2022-present), a Trustee of The Park Danforth Retirement Community (2023-present), and a longtime volunteer for the Alzheimer's Association (1999-present).
 Tom lives in Portland with his wife, Christy, an Occupational Therapist at Maine Med, and their three rescue dogs.
-He enjoyed tennis, reading, camping, home repair, and board games in his spare time.
+He enjoys tennis, reading, camping, home repair, and board games in his spare time.

 If you have any questions as you are going through the material, please email: lifelong@maine.edu.